itsjennaz/cs386-group1/README.md

 ### Prerequisites
 - [Git](https://git-scm.com)

+### node.js
+Install the latest [node.js](https://nodejs.dev/learn/how-to-install-nodejs) release.

+### npm
+Install the latest [npm] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) release.

+-1 Navigate into the site/directory.
+-2 Run the server with "node app.js local"
+-3 Go to "localhost:8080" in your browser.

 Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.